 - Relative erythrocytosis or increase in HCT or RBC count: This is due to changes in RBC numbers with respect to plasma (i.e. not a true increase in RBC mass).
 This can be due to loss of intravascular water, which is the most common cause of a relative increase, or proportionally increased numbers of RBC in circulation

 - Splenic contraction: Up to 30% of RBCs can be stored in the spleen and these RBCs can be released upon splenic contraction.
 Contraction occurs during extreme excitement or fear and is likely epinephrine-mediated (Deniau et al 2013).
-This is usually seen in young horses (usually hot-blooded breeds, such as Arabians, Thoroughbreds, Appaloosas and Standardbreds), since horses have a muscular spleen, and is less likely in cows, dogs and cats.
+This is usually seen in young horses (usually hot-blooded breeds, such as Arabians, Thoroughbreds, Appaloosas and Standardbreds), since horses have a muscular spleen, and is less likely in ruminants, dogs and cats.
+One study in goats showed a 20% increase in packed cell volume (from a mean of 29% to 35%) within 5 minutes of epinephrine injection (2 mg), which was absent in splenectomized animals.
+This returned to baseline within 15-30 minutes (Abdelatif and Abdalla et al 2012).
 Splenic contraction is associated with a relative increase in RBCs in relation to water but, unlike hemoconcentration, will not be associated with an increase in total protein concentrations.
 Splenic contraction and a component of hemoconcentration may also explain the increase in HCT seen in horses subjected to strenuous exercise (Rose et al 1983, Snow et al 1983).

 - Absolute increase in HCT or RBC mass (erythrocytosis): This is due to increased erythropoiesis and can be primary (a bone marrow disorder) or secondary, due to appropriate or inappropriate production of the erythropoietic cytokine, erythropoietin.